bupt-ai-cz/BALNMP/README.md

 ## News
 - We launched a [Grand Challenge: BCNB](https://bcnb.grand-challenge.org/) to promote relevant research.
 - We released our data.
 Please visit [homepage](https://bupt-ai-cz.github.io/BCNB/) to get the downloading information.
-- Paper codes are released.
+- Paper codes are released, please see [code](./code) for more details.

 ## Abstract